m3nu/talks/graphql-django.md

 ]
 .right-column[
 ### Loose Standardization of REST
-- GET, POST, PUT, DELET – how to map them to your operations?
+- GET, POST, PUT, DELETE – how to map them to your operations?
 - My first REST API was always POST+JSON :-)

 ### Hard to Model Relationships